tramlinehq/docs/docs/integrations/monitoring/crashlytics.md

 - Select the project you want to use for Tramline.
 - Click on the *Create Service Account* button on the top of the page.
 - Give the service account an appropriate name, for e.g. "BQ access for Tramline".
-- In the *Grant this service account access to the project* section, you **must** grant the "BigQuery Job User" and "BigQuery Data Viewer" roles to this service account.
+- In the *Grant this service account access to the project* section, you **must** grant the **BigQuery Job User** and **BigQuery Data Viewer** roles to this service account.
 The list of roles is quite long so use the filter to find the right role, if you must.

 <img src="/img/play-store-service-account-roles.png" width="500" />